aptos-labs/aptos-core/developer-docs-site/docs/tutorials/validator-node/using-docker.md

         --full-node-host fn.bot.aptosdev.com:6182
     ```

-    This will create a YAML file in your working directory with your username, e.g. `aptosbot.yml`, it should looks like:
+    This will create a YAML file in your working directory with your username, e.g. `aptosbot.yml`,

+    `cat aptosbot.yml`

+    It should looks like:

     ```
     ---
     account_address: 7410973313fd0b5c69560fd8cd9c4aaeef873f869d292d1bb94b1872e737d64f